-Hickory Creek Watershed: Implementing a Watershed Protection Plan
+Hickory Creek Watershed: Implementing a Watershed Protection Plan (WPP)

 Hickory Creek is a predominantly rural watershed.
 While it is currently meeting designated uses, it is under significant development pressures.
 Hickory Creek serves as a good example of conditions in the larger Lake Lewisville watershed, which is also under substantial development pressures.

 More than one assessment of water quality has highlighted nutrient concerns throughout the lake’s watershed.
 Modeling at the sub-watershed level and associated research during development of the WPP indicated that future development could degrade water quality and threaten beneficial uses like fishing or water supply.

 To address nutrient concerns and minimize adverse effects of development, the City of Denton prepared a watershed protection plan (WPP) for Hickory Creek.

 This project will install four to six structural best management practices (BMPs).
 The number of sites and the BMPs themselves will selected based on the size, cost, estimated pollutant-load reductions, and the specific site conditions related to each BMP considered.
 The project will use a combination of natural treatment techniques along with proven nutrient- and sediment-removal structures.
 The city also plans code modifications and the initiation of partner collaborations that are intended to protect the watershed for years to come.

 To find out more about the NPS Program, call 512-239-6682 or e-mail us at firstname.lastname@example.org.